The Farmhouse Cabinet Makeover

 Removing Cabinet Racks

-First I busted out the hammer and a few straight-edged tools (putty knife, flat head screwdriver, and another type of flat tool that I’m not sure what it’s called ha!) to pry off the racks that held the guns up.
+First, I busted out the hammer and a few straight-edged tools (putty knife, flat head screwdriver, and another type of flat tool that I’m not sure what it’s called, ha!) to pry off the racks that held the guns up.

 Ohhh man that was a pain!
 He sure knew what glue was when he put it all together!
 The top two parts of the racks were just nailed in, but the bottom was glued to the base like no one’s business.
+There was a lot of busting, splitting wood, and major scratches made just trying to get that bottom rack out.

 The best trick was using my hair dryer to heat up the metal putty knife and then hammering the putty knife between the pieces of wood.
 We finally got it though!